 On your own with the scooter: You can explore the island of Flores wonderfully on your own with the scooter – not for the faint-hearted, but a memory for life.
 If you want to get involved in this adventure, you should read our experience report beforehand.

 Guided tour by car: If you want to experience Flores from west to east (or vice versa), you can also book a guided tour by car.
 You don’t have to worry about anything and have a guide with you who can tell you a lot about the culture of Flores.

 Sights of Flores

-The east of Flores is known for the Gunung Kelimutu.
+The east of Flores is the Gunung (Mount) Kelimutu.
 The volcano has three crater lakes that are close together and shine in different colors.
-This offers a great natural spectacle .
+This offers a great natural spectacle.
 The best way to get there is from the village of Moni – either with a guide or on your own with the scooter.
-On the mountain there is food and a few souvenir stands from locals.
+On the mountain there is food and a few souvenirs stand from locals.

 A tip: If the visibility is clear, a visit at sunrise is worthwhile!

 In the area around Labuan Bajo, there are also nice sights and excursion destinations such as the Rangko Cave, where you can swim between stalagmites and stalactites, and the waterfalls Cunca Wulang and Cunca Rami.

 Pulau Rinca and Pulau Komodo: Visit Komodo dragons and relax on Pink Beach